nosilver4u/imsanity/readme.txt

 == Changelog ==

 = 2.4.2 =
+* changed: noresize in filename also works in batch processing
 * fixed: error message does not contain filename when file is missing
 * fixed: notice on network settings when deep scan option has not been set before